A Year in the Apiary - January Beekeeping Tasks (UK)

 - Avoid prolonged opening of the hive; work quickly and gently.

 If a colony has died out, try to understand why.
-Check for obvious disease, high varroa levels or signs of queen failure, then close the hive to prevent robbing until you can decide how to handle the remaining combs.
+Check for obvious disease, high varroa levels or signs of queen failure, then secure the hive to prevent robbing until you can decide how to handle the remaining combs.
 The bee diseases and pests section and bee stings and safety page both include advice on working safely and knowing when to seek further guidance.

 January Beekeeping FAQ – UK Beekeepers